AppLayerLabs/sparq-gitbook/bdk-implementation/the-core-folder.md

 ## Storage

 The `storage.h` file contains the **Storage** class - an abstraction of the blockchain's history, maintaining a collection of blocks approved and validated by the network, other nodes, or itself through time.
 Those blocks store transactions, contracts, accounts, and can't be altered once they're in the blockchain, only searched for or read from.
+The class is also responsible for storing and managing emitted events from contracts, if the node is initialized with the `RPC_TRACE` option set.

 On node initialization, if there are no blocks (e.g. the blockchain was just deployed and initialized for the first time), a "genesis" block is automatically created and loaded in memory.
 The "latest" block is always kept in memory, with subsequent older blocks being dumped to and queried constantly from the database.
 This makes the blockchain lightweight memory-wise and extremely responsive.